 - maintain satisfactory academic progress toward the completion of your degree or certificate.

 There is no separate application to complete other than the FAFSA.
 You might also have to complete Federal Verification.
-Beginning in late March or April, we will inform all students with a completed FAFSA if they are eligible or not for a Pell Grant for the upcoming academic year.
+Beginning in late winter, we will inform all students with a completed FAFSA if they are eligible or not for a Pell Grant for the upcoming academic year.
 Eligible students will see their award amount (based on full-time enrollment) on the Financial Aid Award Summary page in the Financial Information section of the Student Information System (SIS).

 Pell grants are prorated for part-time students, based on the number of credits.
 Proration is as follows: